... join us as we eat our way through Anguilla's best Johnny cakes in the video below!

-If you like carbohydrates, more specifically bread, you are probably going to like a johnny cake.
+If you like bread, you are probably going to like Johnny cakes.

 Johnny cakes have existed for many years and have histories from the Northeast of North America, through the southern United States, through the Caribbean and down in to South America.